socraticDevBlog/eng_blog/src/pages/posts/115-carneydavos202601.md

 > "the strong do what they can, and the weak suffer what they must"

+[__note__: The Melian Dialogue by the Greek historian Thucydides recounts how Athens, the European hegemonic power at the time, took possession of a small island in the Cyclades.
+It is a classic of ancient literature often studied in political philosophy, argumentation theory, and philosophical anthropology. _Though the Melians had ancestral ties to Sparta, they were neutral in the war.
+Athens invaded Melos in the summer of 416 BC and demanded that the Melians surrender and pay tribute to Athens or face annihilation.
+The Melians refused, so the Athenians laid siege to their city.
+Melos surrendered in the winter, and the Athenians executed the men of Melos and enslaved the women and children._(Wikipedia)]

 This aphorism of Thucydides is presented as inevitable as the natural logic of international relations reasserting itself.
 And faced with this logic, there is a strong tendency for countries to go along to get along.
 To accommodate.
 To